JCSDA/jedi-docs/docs/inside/jedi-components/ufo/newobsop.rst

 :code:`testSimulateObs`: tests observation operator calculation in the following way:

 * Creates observation operator, calls :code:`ufo_obsoperator_setup`
-* Reads "GeoVaLs" (vertical profiles of relevant model variables, interpolated to observation lat-lon location) from the geovals file
+* Reads "GeoVaLs" (vertical profiles of relevant model variables, interpolated to observation lat-lon locations or along custom paths specified by the observation operator) from the geovals file
 * Computes H(x) by calling :code:`ufo_obsoperator_simobs`
 * Reads reference and compares the result to the reference.
 Options for specifying reference: